-Pesticides are not a significant source of pollution in this watershed.
-There are no segments of the Lower Wabash watershed currently appearing on Indiana's 303(d) list for impairment due to pesticide contamination.
+Pesticides are not a significant source of pollution in the watershed.
+No segments of the Middle Wabash-Deer watershed currently appear on the Indiana 303(d) list for impairment due to pesticides.

 Cyanide

 Cyanide is used in several manufacturing processes, including metal finishing and glass manufacturing, and consequently it may enter surface waters through industrial runoff.
 Cyanide ties up the hemoglobin sites that bind oxygen to red blood cells, resulting in oxygen deprivation.
 This condition is known as cyanosis and is characterized by a blue skin color.
 Cyanide also causes chronic effects on the thyroid and central nervous system (Davis & Cornwell 1998).
 Most water quality monitoring programs measure total cyanide.
 This may overestimate the threat posed by cyanide contamination however, as total cyanide is a waste product of wastewater treatment plants.
 The parameter of concern to human health is free cyanide, which is included in measurements of total cyanide but different methods must be used to measure it separately.